About Mensch Publishing

 Mensch has no mission statement nor other worthy but meaningless platitudes.
 Its aim is simply to help authors reach readers with minimal intervention and maximum impact and to reward them proportionately.

-Its sales, rights and distribution are handled by Bloomsbury Publishing around the world.
-Editing, design, and publicity are managed by a group of experienced professionals.
+Its sales, rights and distribution are handled by IngramSpark around the world through their Print on Demand technology.
+Editing, design, and publicity are managed by a group of experienced professionals and the entire list is marketed by Shimmr.AI.
 The effort is all about supporting authors to reach their readers.

 Setting up a publishing business in the 21st century (nor any other century for that matter) is not easy, as described in Publishing Perspectives where Richard writes a monthly column including an article celebrating the first anniversary of Mensch.

 There would be no mission statement.
 There would be no editorial strategy.
 The focus would not be on profit but on publishing authors fairly and successfully and thus building an intellectual property asset over time.
 Occam’s Razor would be applied wherever possible.
 In addition Sir Stanley Unwin’s first duty of a publisher to stay in business would be followed.

 Accounting would be cash based – no provisions, no depreciation of assets, simply cash in versus cash out and measured daily by the health or otherwise of a dedicated bank account.
 Invoices would be paid on receipt into the supplier’s bank account same day, be they printers, distributors, freelance editors, designers, publicists, HMRC or authors.
 Apart from being fair (menschlich) it also saved me a lot of administrative hassle remembering to pay, it cost me little in today’s low-interest world, and it bought me good will (I hope).
 If only my creditors would pay me on those same terms (a forlorn hope).